-The proof of~\eqref{eq:conditional_inequality_thm_with_Q} is exactly the same as the proof of Theorem~\ref{thm:conditional_bounded_inequality}, except that we choose~$Q_{W\vert \supersample}$ in place of~$P_{W\vert \supersample}$ in~\eqref{eq:where_we_can_choose_other_QWZ_in_thm}. \end{rem} For the bounds that we will later derive, the optimal choice is~$Q_{W\vert \supersample}=P_{W\vert \supersample}$.
+The proof is exactly the same as the proof of Theorem~\ref{thm:conditional_bounded_inequality}, except that we use $Q_{W\vert \supersample}$ in place of $P_{W\vert \supersample}$ in the change of measure. \end{remark} For the bounds that we will later derive, the optimal choice is $Q_{W\vert \supersample}=P_{W\vert \supersample}$.
 However, similar to the standard setting, this choice is not always feasible when one is interested in numerically evaluating the bounds.
-While it is technically possible to compute~$P_{W\vert \supersample}$ for a given instance of~$\supersample$ by marginalizing out~$\subsetchoice$, this would involve executing the probabilistic learning algorithm~$P_{W\vert \trainingdata(\subsetchoice)}$ a total of~$2^n$ times.
+While it is technically possible to compute $P_{W\vert \supersample}$ for a given instance of $\supersample$ by marginalizing out $\subsetchoice$, this would involve executing the probabilistic learning algorithm $P_{W\vert \trainingdata(\subsetchoice)}$ a total of $2^n$ times.
 For many algorithms, this is prohibitively expensive from a computational standpoint.
-Therefore, it can be convenient to have the choice of relaxing the bound by expressing it in terms of some auxiliary distribution~$Q_{W\vert \supersample}$, suitably chosen so as to trade accuracy with computational complexity.
+Therefore, it can be convenient to have the choice of relaxing the bound by expressing it in terms of some auxiliary distribution $Q_{W\vert \supersample}$, suitably chosen so as to trade accuracy with computational complexity.